-First, it is difficult in general to effect a mapping between neural network models and target neural systems.
-There is typically only a loose and imprecise correspondence between network architecture and neural implementation (see, e.g., Crick 1989; Smolensky1988).
-(2011, 366)
+Kaplan cites two reasons why the model fails to be genuinely explanatory: First, it is difficult in general to effect a mapping between neural network models and target neural systems.
+There is typically only a loose and imprecise correspondence between network architecture and neural implementation (see, e.g., Crick 1989; Smolensky 1988; Kaplan 2011, 366).
 Secondly, Kaplan notes that there are competing models of how gain modulation is implemented in the brain, each enjoying some empirical support, and so, he concludes, the Zipser-Anderson model is just a "how possibly" model and not genuinely explanatory.

 An interesting question is whether, according to mechanists, the apparent failure of the Zipser-Anderson model to satisfy the 3M Constraint thereby undermines the explanatory bona fides of the Shadmehr-Wise function-theoretic model that it is supposed to implement.
 Presumably it does, since variables in the high-level characterization do not in fact correspond to components in an explanatory model of neural mechanisms.
-A consequence of the mechanist constraint is that any breakdown or lacunae in the decomposition (all the way down to basic physical constituents?) would seem to threaten the explanatory credentials of higher-level theories.
+A consequence of the mechanist constraint would seem to be that any breakdown or lacunae in the decomposition (all the way down to basic physical constituents?) would threaten the explanatory credentials of higher-level theories.
+According to Kaplan (personal correspondence) the 3M constraint requires only that some variables are mapped to components, thus allowing for partial or incomplete explanations.